jjloomis/file-and-folder-management/navigating-folder-tree.md

-# Navigating a folder tree in Finder
+# Navigating a Folder Tree in Finder

 Think of a folder tree as an upside down tree.
 The starting point of a drive (like a USB drive or the JAMS class folder drive) is the root.
 To get to a specific folder on a drive, you may need to open a folder and then open another folder (and so on.)
 This process is called drilling down in a folder tree.
 To go back up in the folder tree, you can use the back button in a Finder window.